vaamsii/HexaCalculator/README.md

-# HexaCalculator - Verilog fPGA
+# HexaCalculator - Verilog FPGA

-I used de-10 lite fPGA board for this and intel quartus prime for this project.
+I used de-10 lite FPGA board for this and intel quartus prime for this project.

 I did a calculator which does 4 main arithmetic operations, addition, subtraction, multiplication and division.
 However, when user chooses division, I also output the remainder along with the quotient.
 Therefore, in total I did 5 operations, as I also incorporated Mod operation, along with the 4 main arithmetic operations.